dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * lunch @s 1p f_

 and *etm* will complain that the entry is now either incomplete or invalid.
-Add the remaining 'ri'
+Add the remaining 'ri'.

         start
         Fri Dec 20 2019 1:00pm EST